11-year-old boys charged, accused of making false 911 calls about active school shooter - NewsBreak

 Tell City police and Perry County sheriff’s deputies both responded to the scene.
 School officials and law enforcement determined there were no active threats in or around the school.

-A school resource officer determined the calls came from a cell phone aboard a school bus leaving the school.
+A school resource officer determined the calls came from a cell phone abord a school bus leaving the school.

 Two juvenile boys were charged with false reporting and misuse of 911.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.